growthengineering/scorm-test-utility/README.md

 # scorm-test-utility
-A small SCORM package for demonstrating SCORM functionality
+A small SCORM 1.2 package for demonstrating SCORM functionality.